jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/5 - Thor Ragnarok.md

 I think my only real gripe with Thor and the Asgardians in general: It still makes absolutely no sense what can and cannot hurt them.
 Fall 30 minutes or through the atmosphere of a planet?
 No worries.
 Get barely stabbed? x_x.
 Maybe it's the royal family?
 It's still pretty crazy.

 All that said, it's a fantastic movie and the first MCU movie to break into my Captain America top 3.
 Quite a ways up from the first two Thor movies and well worth the watch.
-As a contrast to {{< crosslink "Guardians of the Galaxy Vol. 2" >}}, this is very much a movie that you could just watch by itself.
+As a contrast to [[Guardians of the Galaxy Vol. 2]](), this is very much a movie that you could just watch by itself.

 {{< ranking "Marvel Cinematic Universe" >}}